There are a number of reasons to put a riding holiday at Monte Velho Stud Farm, in the heart of the Alentejo, at the top of your bucket list.

 Some prior knowledge of dressage is useful to get the most out of dressage instruction, for instance an understanding of lateral movements such as shoulder-in and half pass.
 You should be competent at walk, trot and canter with a willingness and openness to learn.

-There are normally a maximum of two riders having a lesson at the same time which may be taken in the spacious indoor arena or in the full size outdoor arena.
+There may be more than one lesson going on at the same time, but each lesson has a maximum of two riders.
 You will work in open order.
 Each lesson begins by riders leading their horse to the arena and walking them round to warm them up a little before mounting.
-Lessons may be taken in the indoor arena, in the covered school or down in the full size outdoor arena.
+Lessons may be taken in the indoor arena, in the covered school or in the full size outdoor arena.

 Those choosing trail rides, either one or two rides a day, will enjoy riding out from the farm onto the estate which lies inside an ecological reserve and also onto neighbouring properties.
 The pace will be leisurely but usually there are some opportunities for trot and canter.